DontEatThemCookies/esolang/README.md

 # David Costell's Esoteric Languages

-An esoteric language is a programming language not intended for serious, real-world applications, but instead as an exercise to test the limits and boundaries of each programmer's creativity, or just as one large joke.
+An esoteric language is a programming language not intended for serious, real-world applications, but instead as an exercise to test the limits and boundaries of a programmer's creativity and uniqueness, or just as one large joke.
 This repository is a collection of esoteric language implementations, such as Brainfuck.

-This repository's works are licensed under the terms of the MIT License.
+All works in this repository are licensed under the terms of the MIT License, and provided with NO WARRANTY whatsoever.

 Looking for the HQ9+ implementation?
 [Right here.](https://github.com/DontEatThemCookies/HQ9)